evanwill/_drafts/_notes/gitbash-windows.md

 - Rename the file `wget64.exe` to `wget.exe` if necessary.
 - Move `wget.exe` to your `Git\mingw64\bin\`

+*Note: I have noticed some bugs when using Wget on Git Bash to create WARC files.
+For more complex use of Wget, consider [Cygwin](https://evanwill.github.io/_drafts/notes/cygwin.html) instead.*

 ## make

 - Go to [ezwinports](https://sourceforge.net/projects/ezwinports/files/)